 - Description: Manufacturers not providing detailed security information can hinder proper risk assessment.

-- Example: A healthcare provider was unable to assess the security risk of an infusion pump due to a lack of information from the manufacturer.
+- Example: A healthcare provider could not assess the security risk of an infusion pump because the manufacturer did not provide enough information.

 16. Overlooking End-of-Life Devices